Issues of Impact 2021

 • Programs that support our veterans, individuals in recovery and with disabilities to successfully integrate them into our communities and workforce.

-• Initiatives that welcome new citizens to our region and assist with their integration into our community.
+• Initiatives that welcome new citizens and their families to our region and assist them with their transition.

 • Programs that provide seniors with opportunities to contribute to our communities as volunteers and workers.